Yes. The credits, however, are only counted once.

 No, although you may wish to complete the Western Civilization sequence before you take upper-level courses.

-You should contact the Student Advisor of the Teacher Education Program, Ivette Rosario.
-Her contact information: Office: 173 Bradley Hall; E-mail address: firstname.lastname@example.org; Phone: 973.353.3526.
+You should reach out to the Urban Teacher Education Program (UTEP) via email (firstname.lastname@example.org) or by phone (973.353.3528).
 Incidentally, in New Jersey, all teachers are required to major in a subject area, such as history.
 Teacher certification requires 30 credits, of which 6 are student teaching, usually performed in the student’s senior year.
 Ms. Rosario can fill you in on all the details.

 Important email announcements are circulated to history majors and minors through Rutgers Automated Mass-mailing System.
 Once you have declared history as your major/minor, you are automatically added to the appropriate mailing list.
 However, in order to receive messages, your email address must be correct in the Rutgers system.
 To ensure your information is correct, check the Personal Information Update page.
 (You can also use this page to update your home address and telephone number.)